viocle/dataloaden/README.md

 7. `GetKeysFunc` (Optional) Is your function to perform a `KEYS` command with a filter pattern.
 Required if you want to use the `ClearAll` feature on your dataloader when using Redis.
 7. `ObjMarshal` (Optional) You can define your own serializer.
 If not defined then this gets set to json.Marshal.
 8. `ObjUnmarshal` (Optional) You can define your own deserializer.
 If not defined then this gets set to json.Unmarshal.
 9. `KeyToStringFunc` (Optional) Is used to convert your key to a string representation.
-If this is not set and your key type is a struct, map, and array of non string types, then the default function `Marshal{{.Name}}ToString` will be used to serialize your key into a single value which can be slower than alternatives.
-If you have a String() method on your type, this is where you should use it.
+If this is not set and your key type is a struct, map, or an array of non string types, then the default function `Marshal{{.Name}}ToString` will be used to serialize your key into a single value which can be slower than alternatives.
+If you have a String() method on your key type, this is where you should use it.

 Example setup:
 ```